sand1k/CarND-Capstone/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+### Project Description

+To implement the project I followed the steps from walkthrough materials:
+1. Implemented simple waypoint updater and DBW Node as described in lesson materials.
+The one thing I had to do make my code work was to change rate of waypoint updater to 20Hz.
+If it is set to 50Hz, green dots of the trajectory do not disappear in the simulator.

+2. Implemented traffic light detection node as described in walkthrough materials.
+I haven't implemented traffic light classiffier.
+This would be my tehcnical debt, because I ran out of time in my studying schedule.
+If it possible, I would like to graduate with dummy implementation and finish the classifier later, otherwise I'll go to 4 weeks extension.

+3. Implemented full wyapoint updater node, which stops the car in front of red traffic light as described in walkthrough materials.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).